Z2hMedia/backend-technical-test/01-grpc-service/README.md

 Each of these methods is explained more in detail below.

+To complete this challenge, write a server in Go ( NodeJS or Ruby also acceptable, but Go is preferred ) that fufils the server interface defined in the protobuf.

 ## FizzBuzz

 This method takes in a single number as input.